On-Site Interview Tips

 Companies hire people to solve their problems…it is important you are reminded not to dwell on a skill set that you may not be strong in…focus on the positives.
 Hiring managers are not impressed with what you don’t know – they want to hear what you do know.

 Never bring up compensation in the interview, if the interviewer does, answer their questions honestly.
-Try to leave negotiations for later, this is my job.
+Try to leave negotiations for later, this is our job.
 Usually we will not know whether or not the company is planning to make an offer until after the interview is complete.

 When you know the time is right for you to ask questions, usually after you’ve answered a lot of questions or you are asked if you have any questions, be clear and concise.
 Try to get answers to a few basic questions, such as, what must a candidate for this position accomplish immediately – or over the first three to six to nine months?
 What skills or experiences should a candidate in this position possess?
 Asking these questions will give you a clearer understanding of what you must achieve at this job.